bloominstituteoftechnology/Computer-Architecture-C/ls8/README.md

 See [the LS-8 spec](../LS8-SPEC.md) for more details.

-The above program is already hardcoded into the source file `cpu.c`.
-To run it, you will eventually:
+The above program is already hardcoded into the source file `cc
 ```
 make
 ./ls8